svipe/schemas/README.md

 ## Certification

 This is really a two step process since you need to be authenticated first in order to share your public key with the issuer.
 When picking up a certificate a response is not really needed but maybe we want to tell the issuer that the certificate was accepted?
 Also, should we call this something other than Claim?
 How about Certificate?
+Or should it be a claim?

-Each certificate will be according to some schema such as FHIR, EU Vaccination certificate etc.
+Each certificate will be according to some schema such as FHIR, EU Vaccination certificate etc. Do we need an envelope with some meta data?
+Should it be X509 or JWS or either?

 ```
 {
 "schema": URL,
 "sub": string, // This should match the svipeid sub
-"payload": string, // A JWS to be defined
+"bytes": string, // A base64 encoded X509 certificate
 }
 ```